nvasudevan/suyam/suyamSite/content/english/donate/donate-1.md

 donors and well wishers and seek support to reach the benefits to Slum dwellers, Nomadic Tribes, Irulas, Migrant Workers and more.

-We believe our effort and activies has impacted over 2 million+ lives. nd also get into rehabilitation support etc. Let us join together to reach out support to more families through various modes of support.
+We believe our effort and activites has impacted over 2 million+ lives.
+Let us join together to reach out support to more families through various modes of support.

 Donations to this NGO have 50% tax exemption for Indian donors.

+#### Bank Details

+We also accept 'Donation in Kind' by bank transfer.
+For any queries, contact Muthu (see Contact page).

+##### From within India (IMPS/NEFT/RTGS)

+* Bank: ICICI Bank Limited
+* Saving Bank A/c No: 603101272985
+* Account Name: Suyam Charitable Trust
+* Bank Address: 84, NSC Bose Road, Sowcarpet, Chennai 600079
+* RTGS/NEFT IFSC: ICIC0006031

+##### From abroad

+* Bank: ICICI Bank Limited
+* Saving Bank A/c No: 603101271750
+* Account Name: Suyam Charitable Trust
+* Bank Address: 84, NSC Bose Road, Sowcarpet, Chennai 600079
+* RTGS/NEFT IFSC: ICIC0006031